Are you an adviser? Go to Unbiased Pro

 Like any financial asset, investing in property carries risk.
 Burgeoning house prices have often produced a great return, but this isn’t guaranteed.

-When working out the rental yields you could expect from a property, you’ll need to consider costs such as maintenance, repairs, insurance, tax and other fees.
+When working out the rental yields you could expect from a property, you’ll need to consider costs such as maintenance, repairs, insurance and other fees.
+You’ll need to pay tax on your rental income as well.

 Capital growth – how much the property is likely to be worth when you come to sell compared to what you paid for it – is also an important factor.